 A client once asked me to tone down my aggression on an e-book I believed needed my ‘African Mom sarcasm’.
 She believed her clients were soft-spoken folks allergic to harsh words.
 I had to go through over 10,000 words to mellow it down.

 7. Pack it and Close

-At the end of the project, convert the manuscript into the format asked by the client before mailing it client.
+At the end of the project, convert the manuscript into the format required by the client before mailing it.
 If they have no preference, go beyond the famous DOCX format and learn how to make a Kindle or ePub version.
 Give them more options.

 Draft2digital allows you to create the ePub version without uploading the book to the sales section.
 Make use of it.

 If your client had asked for book cover, ensure it is ready by the last milestone.
 You can either design it in person, or outsource it.
 Whatever you do, deliver it in time.

 I prefer outsourcing cover designs as soon as the book outline is complete.
 That way, I can see another dimension of the book while writing.

 How would you feel if you found out that a book you ghostwrote is a best seller raking millions of dollars on Amazon after only charging $1000 for the job?